q9design/framework/README.md

 # framework
-Web App Framework Components -- Mix and match to create your webapp.
+Web Application Framework Components -- Mix and match to create your webapp.